• Home

 Instructions

-• In a medium size bowl (I use a 1.5 liter Pyrex), whisk together the tapioca starch and almond or oat milk.
+• In a medium size bowl (1 ½ quarts) whisk together the almond milk and the tapioca starch.

 Keyword Coconut Milk